provenance-io/provenance-abci-listener/README.md

 local-listen-deliver-tx # will not exist until the first Tx is sent local-listen-commit
 ```
-The default plugin configuration uses the prefix `local-`.
-You can override this by overriding the plugin's
+The default plugin configuration uses the topic prefix `local-`.
+You can override this by setting
-`application.conf` file.
-See the [Build and export the plugin](#2-build-and-export-the-plugin) section.
+`kafka.producer.input.topic.prefix` in `src/resources/application.conf` file.

 ## Linting
 To install the Kotlin linter run: